scale-lab/ABACUS/README.md

 [2] K. Nepal, Y. Li, R. I. Bahar and S. Reda, " ABACUS: A Technique for Automated Behavioral Synthesis of Approximate Computing Circuits" in Design, Automation and Test in Europe, 2014.

+# New in Version 1.1 (July 2020)

+- Simpler, one file python flow

+- Uses open-source tools entirely for simulation and systhesis

+- Uses more general DRUM implementation for approximate multiplication

 # Prerequisites